Geeksltd/MSharp.Docs/Tutorials/8/README.md

 }
 ```

-#### Creating Developer Form Module

-Add a folder named *Developer* under *Modules* folder then create a form module with the name of *DeveloperForm* by using the M# context menu like so:
+Add a folder named *Developer* under *Modules* folder then create a form module named *DeveloperForm* by using the M# context menu like so:

 ```C#
 using MSharp;